apostrophecms-legacy/apostrophe-browserify/README.md

 2. When `minify` is true, which it should be for all production Apostrophe sites, the output file will not be recompiled, even on startup, unless it does not exist yet.
 Together with the `apostrophe:generation` task, this prevents race conditions in a multicore Apostrophe production environment.

 ## Changelog

+`0.5.8`: added native notifications when build fails, improved error logging.
+Updated styling of console logs to be a little clearer.

 `0.5.6`: added source mapping and timestamp logging on recompile when in `development` mode.